-We’re all about sparking discussion, and that often means delving deep into the aspects of early retirement that aren’t strictly financial — what we dream about in retirement, how we’ll define ourselves post-career, how we’ll be healthier after ditching the job stress, what we might actually miss about work — the stickier issues that sometimes get overlooked while plotting out retirement income or savings rates.
+We’re all about sparking discussion, and that often means delving deep into the aspects of early retirement that aren’t strictly financial — what we dream about in retirement, how we’ll define ourselves post-career, how we’ll be healthier after ditching the job stress (and what we’ll do for health care!), what we might actually miss about work — the stickier issues that sometimes get overlooked while plotting out retirement income or savings rates.

 Our Next Life includes hundreds of posts, so to spare you from sifting through all of that, below are links to some of our best posts by category, along with other places we’ve been featured.
 Enjoy!